 As the statistical office of the EU and as a key stakeholder in the ESS, Eurostat’s role is to provide the EU with statistics that enable comparisons between countries and regions as well as to provide statistics for the EU as a whole.
 Within the broader context of international relations, Eurostat is involved in cooperation policy because it has the technical lead within the European Commission (EC) for statistics.

 In this context, Eurostat can be seen as the interface between national statistical systems and the various services of the European Commission.
 Besides its role in setting-up international statistical standards, Eurostat assists beneficiary countries in developing and improving their statistical systems.
-Through its involvement in statistical cooperation, Eurostat supports enlargement policy, European Neighbourhood Policy (ENP) and international cooperation and development policy.
+Through its involvement in statistical cooperation, Eurostat supports enlargement policy, European Neighbourhood Policy (ENP) and European development policy.

-- Eurostat’s role in enlargement policy is to support the European Commission’s Directorate-General for Neighbourhood and Enlargement Negotiations (DG NEAR) and EU delegations in monitoring the national statistical systems of candidate countries and potential candidates.
+- Eurostat’s role in the enlargement policy is to support the European Commission’s Directorate-General for Neighbourhood and Enlargement Negotiations (DG NEAR) and EU delegations in monitoring the national statistical systems of candidate countries and potential candidates.
 It provides technical assistance in the production and dissemination of harmonised, high-quality data that conform to European and international standards.
 It also verifies that the respective national practices in a wide range of statistical domains comply with the EU acquis in statistics (as described in Chapter 18 of the EU acquis).
 This role is detailed in Eurostat’s IPA strategy for 2021-2027.
 The strategy, prepared in 2021, does not cover the three new enlargement countries: Moldova, Georgia and Ukraine.

-- Eurostat’s role in international cooperation and development policy is to support the European Commission’s Directorate-General for International Cooperation and Development (DG DEVCO) and the EEAS in enhancing development policies and overseeing the programming of aid.
+- Eurostat’s role in development cooperation policy is to support the European Commission's Directorate-General for International Partnerships (DG INTPA) and the EEAS in enhancing development policies and overseeing the programming of aid.
 To this end, improved statistics allow progress towards poverty reduction and the agenda for sustainable development to be assessed — as identified by the European consensus on development — and funds to be allocated.
-Eurostat supports partner countries to build their statistical capacity and to advance their statistics so that they are more in line with international standards.
+Eurostat supports cooperation partners to build their statistical capacity and to advance their statistics so that they are more in line with international standards.

-As a result of these activities, the European Commission (including Eurostat) benefits from the a greater availability of quality data collected by non-member countries.
+As a result of these activities, the European Commission (including Eurostat) benefits from greater availability of quality data collected by non-EU countries.

 Besides the support it gives to EU policymaking, Eurostat also plays an active role in statistical cooperation between international agencies and organisations.
 Eurostat represents the European Commission in the United Nations Statistical Commission (UNSC), in bilateral relationships with international financial institutions (such as the International Monetary Fund (IMF), the World Bank and regional development banks) and in the OECD’s statistics committee (CSTAT).
 All these international statistical agencies cooperate to set-up international standards for statistics, to improve the comparability of statistical information, to improve the coordination of international statistics-related activities, and to support national statistical systems financially and/or technically.